How to care for geraniums

 What kind of soil do Geraniums want?

-Geraniums are considered succulents which means they do not like to be watered consistently.
-Matter of fact during the growing season wait until they dry out before watering again.
+Geraniums are considered succulents, which means they do not like to be watered consistently.
+As a matter of fact, during the growing season, wait until they dry out before watering again.

 Feeding Geraniums